tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 I would regularly overhear him asking the housemother if he could meet them.

-It was also a stern sounding *no*.
+It was always a stern sounding *no*.

 When he asked why, Rowan got the same answer.

 “Because they don't want you.”

-To an eight year old, that's like telling them the world is ending.
+To an five year old, that's like telling them the world is ending.

 Ophelia was the troublemaker who regularly ended up in the housemother’s office after scribbling on the walls and filling the bathtub with frogs.

 Mom said she fell in love with the two of them when she first walked in, witnessing them play fighting in the main hallway.

 Unbeknownst to our mother, they were *actually* fighting, trying to rip each other's hair out.